stom66/blender-asset-exporter/README.md

 ### Updating export operator presets

-* Select the Preset from the dropdown of Operator presets
+* Select the Preset from the dropdown of Operator Presets
 * Change the settings you wish to change
-* At the top-right, next to the "Operator presets" dropdown, click the + icon
+* At the top-right, next to the "Operator Presets" dropdown, click the + icon
 * Enter the current preset name
 * Click OK to save and overwrite the old Preset